Blonteractor/discord-amibot/README.md

-# Discord Student Portal Bot
+# Amibot

 This is a Discord bot that allows users to access their student portal directly in Discord.
 The bot is written in Rust and uses [go-amizone](https://github.com/ditsuke/go-amizone) as its backend.
+This project uses [poise.rs](https://github.com/serenity-rs/poise) as its Discord bot framework.

 ## Getting Started